Guerrilla marketing: Strategy

-The guerrilla marketing promotion strategy was first identified by Jay Conrad Levinson in his book Guerrilla Marketing (1984).The book describes hundreds of "guerrilla marketing weapons" in use at the time.
+The guerrilla marketing promotion strategy was first identified by Jay Conrad Levinson in his book Guerrilla Marketing (1984).
+The book describes hundreds of "guerrilla marketing weapons" in use at the time.
 Guerrilla marketers need to be creative in devising unconventional methods of promotion to maintain the public's interest in a product or service.
 Levinson writes that when implementing guerrilla marketing tactics, smaller organizations and entrepreneurs are actually at an advantage.
 Ultimately, however, guerrilla marketers must "deliver the goods".
 In The Guerrilla Marketing Handbook, the authors write: "...in order to sell a product or a service, a company must establish a relationship with the customer.
 It must build trust and support the customer's needs, and it must provide a product that delivers the promised benefits..."

 Online guerrilla marketing

-The web is rife with examples of guerrilla marketing, to the extent that many of us don't notice its presence - until a particularly successful campaign arises.
+The web is rife with examples of guerrilla marketing, to the extent that many people don't notice its presence - until a particularly successful campaign arises.
 The desire for instant gratification of internet users provides an avenue for guerrilla marketing by allowing businesses to combine wait marketing with guerrilla tactics.
 Simple examples consist of using 'loading' pages or image alt texts to display an entertaining or informative message to users waiting to access the content they were trying to get to.
 As users dislike waiting with no occupation on the web, it is essential, and easy, to capture their attention this way.
 Other website methods include interesting web features such as engaging landing pages.

 Many online marketing strategies also use social media such as Facebook and LinkedIn to begin campaigns, share-able features and event host events.
 Other companies run competitions or discounts based on encouraging users to share or create content related to their product.
 Viral videos are an incredibly popular form of guerrilla marketing in which companies film entertaining or surprising videos that internet users are likely to share and enjoy, that subtly advertise their service or product.
 Some companies such as Google even create interactive elements like the themed Google logo games to spark interest and engagement.
 These dynamic guerrilla marketing tactics can become news globally and give businesses considerable publicity.